odewahn/docker-at-oreilly/readme.md

 <img src="images/jem-formats.png"/>

 * A combination book, video series, and tutorial
-* Delivered as an iPython Notebook created in Atlas
+* Delivered as an IPython Notebook created in Atlas

 # The project was written and produced in Atlas